JaneJeon/bazaar-backend/docs/api.md

 And finally, each resource has some degree of access control - while some resources may allow them to be read publicly, some only allow a few people to even access the resource.
 In general, only the creator has read/write access.

+### Errors
+The API, on error, will return a JSON with the status code, the error name and the message.
+The error message should be relayed to the user.

+When a request is malformed (e.g. wrong/missing parameters), returns a 400 status code.

+When a request isn't authenticated (i.e. missing cookie), returns a 401.

+When a route and/or a resource is not found, returns a 404 status code.
+This can also happen when a resource does exist but the requester does not have access to it.

+When there was a conflict in one of the parameters (e.g. username/email is already taken), returns a 409 status code.

+If there was a server-side error, it will return a 500 status code.

 ## Resources
 You can see what each resource *looks like* by going to the `models` folders and looking at the class representing the resource.
 For example, to look at what a `User` looks like, you can look for `static get jsonSchema()` in `models/user.js`.